A Life Too Short takes a look at the life of German goalkeeper Robert Enke who tragically took his own life in 2009.

 The book is a terribly sad story about how our demons can get the better of us even when we have so much to live for.

-For anyone going through a dark time, or wants to understand more about depression, this is an essential book to read.
+For anyone going through a dark time, or wanting to understand more about depression, this is an essential book to read.
 It won the William Hill Sports Book of the Year in 2011 and is all the sadder as the original concept behind it was for it to be an autobiography.

 It’s a harrowing story of a man who saw taking his life as his only option when he had so much to live for.